Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Woodpeckers eat a wide variety of different foods.
 While insects are their absolute favorite, they also regularly consume sap, bark, nuts, and seeds.
 During certain parts of the year, woodpeckers also eat fruits, particularly apples and oranges.

 Woodpeckers living near humans often substitute trees for houses.
 They drill into the wooden parts of these structures in search of food.
-The insects they’re hunting include termites, ants, and grubs.
+The insects they are hunting include termites, ants, and grubs.

-If you’re struggling with a woodpecker problem, there’s a good chance the root cause is an insect infestation.
+If you are struggling with a woodpecker problem, there is a good chance the root cause is an insect infestation.

 Woodpecker Breeding

-Most species of woodpeckers don’t migrate.
+Most species of woodpeckers do not migrate.
 They live in the same area year round, making them very territorial.

 The nesting and mating season for woodpeckers generally runs from April to June in much of the United States.
 Because they become even more protective and aggressive during this time, it’s best to plan your removal efforts before or after these dates.